AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 A radar chart is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
 The relative position and angle of the axes is typically uninformative.

-The radar chart is also known as web chart, spider chart, star chart, cobweb chart, star plot, irregular polygon, or kiviat diagram.
+The radar chart is also known as a web chart, spider chart, star chart, cobweb chart, star plot, irregular polygon or kiviat diagram.

 ## Chart